How To Handle Social Rejection

 When you confront your fear of rejection, by definition that means you're going to be getting rejected more.
 Farther down I talk about some approaches to feeling better after that happens.
 You'll need to use those strategies.
 You've got to get yourself used to being in situations where you risk rejection, but you've also got to be able to have a healthy, ultimately beneficial response to it when it happens.
 If you don't, and you still take a negative message from being turned down, all the additional rejections can just make you feel worse about yourself.

-Your attitude towards being rejected can change once you purposely start working on it
+Your attitude toward being rejected can change once you purposely start working on it

 Some people might have read the point above and thought, "I've already been rejected a ton of times.
 I haven't gotten used to it.
-If anything, I hate it more now."
-What I've found is that there can be a big difference between when you have information about how to handle an issue, and you're deliberately and systematically working on it, compared to before when you had no clue and were bumbling along as best you could.
+If anything, I hate it more than ever."
+What I've found is that there can be a big difference between when you have knowledge about how to handle an obstacle, and you're deliberately and systematically working on it, compared to before when you had no clue and were bumbling along as best you could.

-In the past someone may have just tried to make friends, with no real plan behind it, and when they got rejected they were completely thrown for a loop.
-After reading more about social skills and how to face their fear of rejection, they could come in with a totally different approach.
-They'd know, "Okay, here's what I need to try to do.
+In the past someone may have just tried to make friends, with no real plan, and when they got rejected they were completely thrown for a loop.
+After reading more about social skills and how to face their fear of rejection, they can come in with a totally different approach.
+They'll know, "Okay, here's what I need to try to do.
 It's possible I may be rejected.
 That's okay.
 If it happens I'll do x,y,z.
-If not I'll do..."
+If not I'll do q,r,s..."
 The whole exercise feels more like a detached project, and the outcome doesn't feel as much like a reflection of their worthiness as a person.